-- It is best to use just white/plain tortillas for the best results however you can try out other variations if you would like to.
+- It is best to use plain tortillas for the ideal results; however, you can try out other variations if you would like to.

 - While I recommend cutting the tortillas into sixths, you can cut them into eighths for smaller chips.

-- You can use a variety of oils such as olive oil, spray oil, vegetable oil, peanut oil, or whatever you would like.
-Be aware each will change the flavor and outcome of your recipe.
+- You can use a different type of oil, such as olive oil, spray oil, vegetable oil, peanut oil, or even bacon fat.
+Be aware that each oil will change the flavor and outcome of the recipe.

 - If you have leftover tortillas from making some chicken enchiladas or fajitas, then this a great way to use them up.

-- You can also use flour tortillas if you prefer them over the corn tortillas.
+- You can use corn tortillas if you prefer them over the flour tortillas.

-Another awesome meal that you can make using some tortillas is some delicious tortilla pizzas.
-The base will be lovely and crisp and complement the toppings you choose really well.
+Another awesome meal that you can make using some tortillas is delicious tortilla pizzas.
+The pizza base will be lovely and crisp and complement the toppings really well.

-If you have own variation, seasoning or anything else you would like to share about this homemade tortilla chips recipe, then feel free to leave a comment below.
+If you have your own variation, seasoning, or anything else you would like to share about this homemade tortilla chips recipe, then feel free to leave a comment below.